winitzki/scall/tutorial/programming_dhall.md

 The field selection operation `r1.(MyTuple)` removes all fields other than those defined in the type `MyTuple`.
 We cannot write `f r1` because `r1` does not have the type `MyTuple`.
 Instead, we write `f r1.(MyTuple)`.
-We would need to use the field selection each time we call the function `f`.
+We   need to use the field selection each time we call the function `f`.

 Another often needed feature is providing default values for missing fields.
 This is implemented with Dhall's record update operation (`//`):